ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Variant calls were compared against HIV references and HIV variant databases to detect known resistance mutations and validate accuracy.”*

+   **Ontological references:**

 .. dropdown:: Reference Material

    Material that is sufficiently homogeneous and stable with respect to specified properties, established to be fit for its intended use in measurement.
 Certified Reference Materials (CRMs) have documented property values with stated uncertainty.
 Controls run within an experiment are not reference materials; only external standards with traceable properties qualify.

    **Example usage:**
-   A certified reference DNA sample was used to verify assay accuracy across multiple qPCR runs.
+   *“A certified reference DNA sample was used to verify assay accuracy across multiple qPCR runs.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip